Header Mobile Cardinal Service Logo

 If there is no available documentation, then one way you can find your septic tank (or on another property) is by following the pipes.
 Sewer systems are installed on a line that extends from your home and into the yard, so it is likely you’ll be able to find it by following pipes along a basement or crawl space.

 Another way to find the septic tank is to follow along the pipe using a drain snake (it is recommended that you do not attempt to find the septic tank by climbing in yourself).
+Alternatively, flushing a transmitter down the toilet will guide you along the system and help you find the tank.

 Look for clues